dabliss/bliss_sd_behavior_2017/README.md

                   replace sub_num with a tuple of the sub_nums for Experiment
                   2. Set task_name to 'exp2'.
 Then run this script 1,000
                   times (--k 1 to --k 1000).

+    Stop Point 4: In scripts/bootstrap_dog_all_future.py, replace sub_num with
+                  a tuple of the sub_nums for Experiment 2.
+Set task_name to 'exp2'.
+Then run this script 1,000 times (--k 1 to --k 1000).